Lucas-C/ludochaordic/content/2018-04-24-python-modules-imports-visualization.md

   `"Then the base radix to use in our decomposition is " R = 360^(1 / D)`

-  `"Now, let " m " be a module path, constituded of " d " modules names " m_i ", with " d <= D "."`
+  `"Now, let " m " be a module path, constituted of " d " modules names " m_i ", with " d <= D "."`

   `"We can define " pos(m_i) " to be the position of the module name " m_i " in the sorted list of its parent module children."`